 Ques.12.
 What is the difference between single slash(/) and double slash(//) in XPath?

 Ans.
-In XPath a single slash is used for creating XPaths with absolute paths beginning from root node.
+In XPath a single slash is used for creating XPaths with absolute paths beginning from the root node.

 Whereas double slash is used for creating relative XPaths.